- See a healthcare provider on your schedule.

 - Spasticity

-You must be at least 18 years of age in order to apply for medical marijuana registration in Texas for yourself.
-Caregivers must also be 18 years of age.
+You must be at least 18 years old to apply for medical marijuana certification in Texas, according to the Texas Compassionate Use Act.

 Can I be/have a caregiver for a medical marijuana patient in Texas?

 Yes, medical marijuana patients in Texas may have a caregiver.
-Caregivers must be entered into the Compassionate Use Registry of Texas (CURT) by the patient’s certifying physician.
+Caregivers must be entered into the Compassionate Use Registry of Texas (CURT) by the patient’s certifying Texas health professional.

 Caregiver Requirements: